 The crew are waiting for us in front of the catamaran moored at Le Port.
 All lit up, the Maloya is simply magnificent.
 It seems she is also the largest catamaran in the Indian Ocean.
 At 72 feet long and fully equipped, we have everything we need to get settled in.
 Upon boarding, we’re offered a drink and Creole puff pastry canapés: it’s off to a good start!

 The light becomes more subdued as the boat pulls away from the light pollution and Bruno gives us a crash course in astronomy, using a video projector.
-There are a lot of little ones on board tonight, and Bruno puts his storyteller cap on, enthralling the adults, too.
+There are a lot of children on board tonight, and Bruno puts his storyteller cap on, enthralling the adults, too.

-Over the island of Réunion, I discover the starry skies of the Southern Hemisphere.
+Over Reunion Island, I discover the starry skies of the Southern Hemisphere.
 Here, new stories are just waiting to be discovered.
 I learn that, instead of the North Star, sailors use the Southern Cross to navigate.
 Four stars which shine just that bit brighter than the rest, around which you can make out Centaurus.

 Once we’re a good distance from the shore, Bruno and the team invite us to the front of the boat.
 The best spots are on the trampolines, where you can feel the gentle spray of the waves and breathe in the fresh sea air.

 Bruno was right – the sky is spectacular tonight.
-The sky over Réunion offers visitors the amazing chance to see the Milky Way, which crosses right up at the zenith.
+The sky over Reunion Island offers visitors the amazing chance to see the Milky Way, which crosses right up at the zenith.
 Covering the immensity of the night sky, it provides an incredible backdrop for the stars.